randyting/TipMe/README.md

 App only works in portrait mode.
 It's storyboard is laid out only for iPhone 5.
 Other devices may have some alignment/visibility problems.

-Walkthrough of all user stories:
+Walkthrough of required user stories:

 ![Video Walkthrough of Required User Stories](150827_TipMe_Demo_Required.gif)

+Walkthrough of optional user stories:

 ![Video Walkthrough of Required User Stories](150827_TipMe_Demo_Optional.gif)

+Walkthrough of additional user stories:

 ![Video Walkthrough of Required User Stories](150827_TipMe_Demo_Additional.gif)